Many people avoid talking about money. That’s because many generally don’t like talking about it.

 “No, no, no!
 I’m not buying Smith’s Potato Chips this week.
 They’re not on sale, $3.00 for one bag this week.
 Crazy.”

-So says my mum every time I finish the snacks at home and want more.
+So says my mum every time I finish the snacks when I lived at home and want more.
 She hardly buys toilet paper, detergent, chocolate and other necessary household items unless they are on sale.
 You can call her thrifty.
 Frugal.
 Stingy.
 A penny-pincher.

 Tall towers of coins on the shelf in my bedroom.
 Yes, 5-cent coins make up the tallest one.
 A sign of a thrifty Asian person, perhaps?
 Photo: Mabel Kwong